LFA Options for Kōkua Harvest Hosts

 One of the worst experiences a fruit picker can have is getting rained on by little fire ants (LFA).
 When the fruit is pulled the tree shakes and the ants (who aren’t very good at clinging) come falling down onto unsuspecting volunteers.

-Help the Kokua Harvest Volunteers by managing the LFA on your property!
+Help the Kōkua Harvest Volunteers by managing the LFA on your property!

-Do I have Little Fire Ants?
+Do I Have Little Fire Ants?

 Little fire ants are now present in every district of the Big Island.
 Ants can move easily on many items, can “raft” downstream in heavy rain, and can spread quietly and unnoticed for many months before anyone realizes they’ve arrived!
 You can never be sure that you don’t have LFA unless you actively look for them (2-4 times per year).
 The good news is, it is fast, cheap, and easy to test for LFA, and the earlier you find a population, the quicker you can get rid of them.